dpowon9/Classifiers/README.md

 # Classifiers
-This repository contains Machine learning algorithms code and dependencies for classifying and predicting faults in dynamic systems.
+This repository contains Machine learning algorithms' code and dependencies for classifying and predicting faults in dynamic systems.
 It is purely for personal research.